Alcohol use disorder (AUD) is split into mild, moderate and severe and more extreme cases need detox and rehab for alcoholism.

 Before going in for detoxification from alcohol it may be worth it to consider a few of the available options in advance as an informed decision may improve the outcome significantly.

-The most common options for detox are:
+The most common options for detox and rehab for alcoholism are:

 Inpatient: This treatment is a live-in option and usually includes detox and 24-hour care during the process.

 Outpatient: This treatment option allows you to receive treatment and/or medication during the day but you continue to live at home.

 Inpatient detox and rehab for alcoholism treatment offers a wide range of services but can cost substantially more than outpatient treatment.
 Outpatient treatment is far more affordable and is typically an effective option for those who have mild withdrawal.
 Outpatient services are suitable for people who have good mental and physical health without a long history of delinquent drinking.

 Detox and rehab for alcoholism treatment programmes may include services ranging from medical care and mental health treatment to Cognitive behavioural therapy (CBT) and counselling aimed at preventing relapse.

 Inpatient detox and rehab for alcoholism treatment at a medical facility or hospital is less common than it used to be but should not be ruled out in the presence of severe medical or mental health problems.